wuciawe/wuciawe.github.io/_posts/2017-06-23-the-gaussian-process-and-the-dirichlet-process.md

 where \\(\boldsymbol{x}\\) is the input vector, \\(\boldsymbol{w}\\) is a vector of weights of the linear model, \\(f\\) is the function value and \\(y\\) is the observed target value.
-We have assumed that the observed values \\(y\\) differs from the function values \\(f(\boldsymbol{x})\\) by additive noise, and we further assume that this noise follows an independent, identically distributioned Gaussian distribution with zero mean and variance \\(\sigma_n^2\\)
+We have assumed that the observed values \\(y\\) differs from the function values \\(f(\boldsymbol{x})\\) by additive noise, and we further assume that this noise follows an independent, identically distributed Gaussian distribution with zero mean and variance \\(\sigma_n^2\\)

 $$